jmpinit/rm-dl-annotated/README.md

 utility so I could scroll through the PDFs on my laptop and see my highlights and notes at a glance during review.

+It also works for notebooks.

+Tested with reMarkable tablet software version 2.0.2.0.

 ## Example

 ```
 rm-dl-annotated.sh "/Super Cool Research Paper I Scribbled All Over"
 ```

-Generates `./"Super Cool Research Paper (annotated).pdf"` with the scribbles on top of the original PDF.
+Generates `./"Super Cool Research Paper (exported).pdf"` with the scribbles on top of the original PDF.

 ## Dependencies: